nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all the appointments of a new month in a calendar view.
-2. User inputs a date in the `Jump Box` in the Calendar tab.
-3. Financial Advisor Planner shows all the appointments in the given new month according to their date input.
+2. Financial Advisor Planner shows all the appointments in the new month in a calendar view.

     Use case ends.